-(1) The shareholders of Joyas Investments Group Limited are as follows:-
+The shareholders of Joyas Investments Group Limited are as follows:-

 Number of shares in Joyas Investments Group Limited %

-Lau Chor Beng, Peter ^{(2) (3) (4) (6)} 591 59.10
+Lau Chor Beng, Peter (2) (3) (4) (6) 591 59.10

 Cheung Wai Hung, Danny (4) 154 15.40

 Uprich Holdings Limited (5) 154 15.40

 Chan Shui Ki 45 4.50

 Lau Chor Wing (6) 36 3.50

 Lau Chor Ming, Johnny (6) 20 2.00

 1,000 100.00

-(2) Lau Chor Beng, Peter, holds 59.10% interest in Joyas Investments Group Limited, is deemed to have an interest in the shares of the Company held by Joyas Investments Group Limited.

-(3) Lau Chor Beng, Peter was the Executive Director and Managing Director of the Company.
-He has relinquished his role as the Chairman of the Board on 23 March 2018 and resigned from the role of Executive Director and Managing Director of the Company with effect from 30 April 2021.

-(4) Cheung Wai Hung, Danny is the brother-in-law of Lau Chor Beng, Peter.
+- Lau Chor Beng, Peter, holds 59.10% interest in Joyas Investments Group Limited, is deemed to have an interest in the shares of the Company held by Joyas Investments (2) Group Limited. - (3) Lau Chor Beng, Peter was the Executive Director and Managing Director of the Company.
+He has relinquished his role as the Chairman of the Board on 23 March 2018 and resigned from the role of Executive Director and Managing Director of the Company with effect from 30 April 2021. - Cheung Wai Hung, Danny is the brother-in-law of Lau Chor Beng, Peter.
 He was a director of the Company.
 He resigned from the Board on 15 November 2015.

-(5) Ong Chor Wei, the Non-Independent Non-Executive Director and Deputy Chairman of the Company, holds 50% interest in Uprich Holdings Limited, a BVI investment holding company.
+(4) - Ong Chor Wei, the Non-Independent Non-Executive Director and Deputy Chairman of the Company, holds 50% interest in Uprich Holdings Limited, a BVI investment (5) holding company.
 The remaining 50% interest in Uprich Holdings Limited is held by Mr Wong Wai Shan.
 Both Mr Ong and Mr Wong are also directors of Uprich Holdings Limited.
-Mr Ong and Mr Wong are not related to each other or other Directors of the Company.

-(6) Lau Chor Wing and Lau Chor Ming, Johnny are brothers of Lau Chor Beng, Peter.

-(7) Delton Group Limited is deemed interested in the Shares held by Reach Win Limited of which Delton Group Limited is a controlling shareholder.
-Mr Ong Chor Wei is deemed interested in the Shares held by Reach Win Limited, of which Mr Ong Chor Wei is a director, and he holds 100% shareholding interest in Delton Group Limited.
+Mr Ong and Mr Wong are not related to each other or other Directors of the Company. - (6) Lau Chor Wing and Lau Chor Ming, Johnny are brothers of Lau Chor Beng, Peter. - Delton Group Limited is deemed interested in the Shares held by Reach Win Limited of which Delton Group Limited is a controlling shareholder.
+Mr Ong Chor Wei is (7) deemed interested in the Shares held by Reach Win Limited, of which Mr Ong Chor Wei is a director, and he holds 100% shareholding interest in Delton Group Limited.
 Mr Ong owns 5,600,000 shares held by his nominee, Bank J. Safra Sarasin Ltd, Hong Kong Branch.

-(8) Cavendish Limited is deemed interested in the Shares held by Reach Win Limited of which Cavendish Limited is a controlling shareholder.
-Ms Yung Fung Ping is deemed interested in the Shares held by Reach Win Limited, of which Ms Yung Fung Ping is a director and she holds 100% shareholding interest in Cavendish Limited.

-(9) Long Zhenhua is deemed interested in the Shares held by Cloud Network Holdings Limited as Long Zhenhua directly holds 26.65% and indirectly holds 73.55% (through Hunan Yunpai Technology Co.
+Mr Ong is deemed interested in 25.3% of the shares in the Company through his shareholding in Delton Group Limited which owns 50% of Reach Win Limited. - Cavendish Limited is deemed interested in the Shares held by Reach Win Limited of which Cavendish Limited is a controlling shareholder.
+Ms Yung Fung Ping is deemed interested in the Shares held by Reach Win Limited, of which Ms Yung Fung Ping is a director and she holds 100% shareholding interest in Cavendish Limited. - Long Zhenhua is deemed interested in the Shares held by Cloud Network Holdings Limited as Long Zhenhua directly holds 26.65% and indirectly holds 73.55% (through Hunan Yunpai Technology Co.
 Ltd. which he is the sole shareholder) of the total issued and paid-up share capital of Shenzhen Tianqu Holdings Limited which is the sole shareholder of the Shenzhen Better Cloud Network Technology Co.
 Ltd. which has a controlling interest in Cloud Network Holdings Limited.
-Annual Report 2023